Checker Motors Corporation

 Checker Motors Corporation was a vehicle manufacturer, and later an automotive subcontractor, based in Kalamazoo, Michigan.
 The company was established by Morris Markin in 1922, created by a merger of the firms Commonwealth Motors and Markin Automobile Body, and was initially named the Checker Cab Manufacturing Company.
 The manufacturer was originally based in Chicago, before moving to Kalamazoo in 1923.
 The company was renamed Checker Motors in 1958.

 Checker made the iconic American taxi cab, valued by taxicab companies for its durability in heavy use.
 Special features included wide rear doors, large rear seats and trunks, and jump seats for two extra passengers.
 In later years, the company had trouble competing with fleet discounts offered by the larger manufacturers, as well as economies of scale in procuring components.
 The final models were produced in 1982.
 After 1982, Checker invested significantly in the third party manufacturing business, serving GM and Chrysler.

 On January 16, 2009, the company filed for Chapter 11 protection in U.S. Bankruptcy Court.

 Corporate history

 Pre-Checker history and its formation

 Commonwealth Motors in 1919, introduced the Mogul Taxi.
-Commonwealth could trace its history back to the DeSchaum Motor Syndicate, later renamed Suburban Limiteds, who founded in 1908 in Buffalo, New York.
-The Mogul combined the sturdy Commonwealth frame with a purpose-built taxicab body from Lomberg Auto Body Manufacturing Company, who were founded in the late 1910s by Russian immigrant Abraham Lomberg in Joliet, Illinois.
+Commonwealth could trace its history back to the DeSchaum Motor Syndicate, later renamed Suburban Limiteds, was founded in 1908 in Buffalo, New York.
+The Mogul combined the sturdy Commonwealth frame with a purpose-built taxicab body from Lomberg Auto Body Manufacturing Company, which was founded in the late 1910s by Russian immigrant Abraham Lomberg in Joliet, Illinois.
 Soon after, Lomberg looked for further capital to increase the capacity to build the expected orders for the Mogul, and took out a $15,000 personal loan from businessman, Morris Markin.
 Markin had emigrated from Russia in 1913 and worked as a clothier in Chicago, Illinois, earning his fortune by winning a contract to supply uniforms to the United States Army during World War I.